sding11/RAG-VR/README.md

 k.
 Click the button on the UI interface according to the prompt to start and end the query.

 ## Citation

+If you want to use RAG-VR in an academic work, please cite:
 ```
 @inproceedings{RAGVR,
   title={{RAG-VR}: Leveraging Retrieval-Augmented Generation for {3D} Question Answering in {VR} Environments},